cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 ~~~
 {: #code-augmented-sdf-model title="An SDF model that has been augmented with WoT-specific vocabulary."}

+{:aside}
+>
+Since the pair of an SDF model and a mapping file is equivalent in
+semantics to the augmented model created from the two, there is no
+fundamental difference between specifying aspects in the SDF model or
+leaving them in a mapping file.
-Note that parts of an ecosystem-specific vocabulary may in fact be mappable to the SDF base vocabulary.
+Also, parts of an ecosystem-specific vocabulary may in fact be
+mappable to the SDF base vocabulary.
-Therefore, during the specification of the mapping between SDF and an ecosystem it has to be carefully decided
+Therefore, developing the mapping between SDF and an ecosystem
-what kind of information can be mapped to SDF directly and which one requires the help of a mapping file.
+requires careful consideration which of the features should be available
+to other ecosystems and therefore should best be part of the common
+SDF model, and which are best handled in a mapping file specific to the
+ecosystem.

 <!-- TODO: Also needs to take NIPC into account somewhere -->